 RE:MIND, has been an evolving initiative in response to implementing recommendations from the 2014 JCCI Mental Health Inquiry.
 Click HERE to review the JCCI Mental Health Inquiry & Summary documents.

 - Mental illness is a biological condition affecting brain and body

 - 20 – 25% of all adults & children in US have a mental illness in a single year; 50% in a lifetime

 - Persons with mental illness have increased risk of other chronic diseases

 - System of care is fragmented

 - Mental illness can be effectively treated but not cured

-The intent of RE:MIND is to link our congregants to educational and event opportunities at the Jacksonville Jewish Center and elsewhere.
-This will be a long term initiative that affects congregational acceptance, understanding and kindness toward individuals and families.
+The intent of RE:MIND is to be a faith-based initiative among many other Jacksonville community-wide educational and event opportunities.
+We want to link our congregants to both opportunities at the Center as well as elsewhere.
+This is a long term initiative that affects congregational acceptance, understanding and kindness toward individuals and families.